Park Street Village and How Wood

 Schools

-Park Street has two primary schools, Park Street Church of England Primary School and How Wood Primary School, both of which are rated ‘good’ by Ofsted.
+There are two schools local to the village, Park Street Church of England Primary School and How Wood Primary School, both of which were rated ‘good’ by Ofsted at their last inspections.
 The nearest secondary school is the Marlborough Science Academy, which is also rated ‘good’.

 Property